If you’re looking for the best books on manipulation, you found them.

 This is the best book I have read about social engineering.

-Anyone interested in manipulation, and let alone anyone who’s working in security and IT security should get it.
+Anyone interested in manipulation, let alone anyone who’s working in security and IT security should get it.

 There are tons of examples of actual manipulations and albeit some of them are so simple and straightforward… A surprising amount of times that’s all you need to trick most people.